 The Commonwealth of Virginia aggressively prosecutes individuals who drive over eighty-five (85) miles an hour or speed twenty (20) miles or more over the limit with Reckless Driving.
 This is considered a Class One Misdemeanor and can result in imposition of a jail sentence and/or suspension of one's drivers license.
 Driving Under the Influence of Alcohol is also a Class One Misdemeanor and may result in a jail sentence, loss of license, enrollment in the Virginia Alcohol Safety Action Program and/or fines.

 Types of Cases Successfully Handled by the Law Firm

 Attorney Yeargan has successfully defended thousands of individuals from traffic charges in Virginia.
 He has 24 years of experience in criminal and traffic matters.
 For more information on specific types of cases managed, review the following informational pages:

 - Driving on a Revoked or Suspended License in Virginia

 - Felony DUI in Virginia

-- Reckless Driving in Virginia
+- Reckless Driving Defense in Shenandoah County, Virginia

 - Traffic Violation Expungement